SanjoDeundiak/process-runner/DESIGN.md

 ## Design

 The service should:
-- be able to start a process by command, get status, stop a process
+- be able to start a process given a command and arguments; get status; stop a process.
-- be able to stream its stdout/stderr from the beginning.
+- be able to stream process' stdout/stderr from the beginning.
 Output is binary and may or may not be a valid UTF-8 string.
 - support multiple concurrent subscribers to output, with efficient, non‑polling delivery.
-- apply per‑process resource limits (CPU, memory, disk I/O) on Linux using cgroups (v2).
-- have authentication via mutual TLS.
+- have authentication implemented using mutual TLS.
-- have authorization via certificate pinning.
+- have authorization implemented using RBAC.
 - remain stateless across restarts (no persistence).
 - serve its API using [this gRPC spec](proto/v1/process_runner.proto).
 - stop all processes and clean all resources on shutdown.
-- `*` have Dockerfile for deployment.
-- `*` use secure key management (e.g., OS keyring/KMS).

 The library should:
 - provide a nice Go API for working with processes.
 - expose all the functionality that the service needs.
+- apply per‑process resource limits (CPU, memory, disk I/O) on Linux using cgroups (v2).

 The CLI should:
 - wrap the service client in a nice user experience.